robertdijk/acr122u-websocket/README.md

 This project enables you to connect an usb ACR122U NFC card scanner to a computer and access it using websocket.

+## Features

+- Read UUID from nfc cards and send them over websocket.
+- Websocket messages to start and stop the polling for cards.
+- Websocket messages to give a confirmation or error beep and light signal.
+- Automatically reconnect to the reader when interrupted.

 ## Installation
 You can install this package from [PyPI](https://pypi.org/project/acr122u-websocket/).